ART HISTORY 89S / MEDIEVAL & RENAISSANCE STUDIES 89S / VISUAL MEDIA STUDIES 89S

 Thomas Pfau is the Alice Mary Baldwin Professor of English, with secondary appointments in Germanic Languages and the Duke Divinity School.
 His research and publications have focused on literature, aesthetics, and philosophical theology from the 18th century forward.

-Great Poems of English Language (ALP, CCI, EI)
+Great Poems of English Language (Codes Forthcoming)

 Beginning with some medieval ballads, this course will sample poems by major artists—and some not so major—covering a half millennium.
 The core of the syllabus will feature Shakespeare, Donne, and Milton from the English Renaissance; Pope, Swift, and Dr. Johnson from the Age of Reason; Keats, Wordsworth, and Coleridge from the Romantic period; Tennyson, Browning, and Housman from the Victorians; and Yeats, Eliot, and Dylan Thomas from the Modern period.
 The American contributors will include Whitman, Dickinson, Frost, Millay, and Pound.
 Two or three hour exams; two term papers (4-6 pages); and some contributions to class discussion.
 No three-hour final exam.